 No Ordinary Education

 „Everything that has been said is actionable and valuable“

 Watch the video to hear what some of our former students have to say about their experiences at Talent Garden Rainmaking.

 Who is it for?

-This course is designed for people who are currently unemployed, providing them with opportunities to acquire highly requested skillsets.
+This course is designed for people who are currently unemployed with an education level lower than a professional education or a shorter vocational education, providing them with opportunities to acquire highly requested skillsets.
 It’s free of cost if you fulfil the criteria for a 6-week job-oriented training program.
-Please, check the detailed requirements to participate and application process below on the page.
+Please, check the detailed requirements to participate and the application process below on the page.

 - You are interested in a career entry to Project Management

 - You want to add Project Management skills to your resumé